ybai3/scMAPA/README.md

 ### Padding BAM, PCR duplicates removal and converting to bedgraph

 In step2, step2.sh will be used to remove PCR duplications, pads 3'tag reads, and convert BAM to BEDGRAPH format.
 The input to step2.sh should be the directory to a folder containing the splitted BAM files from step 1.
 Please load samtools, bedtools, umi-tools, pybedtools for this step.
-In addition, please make sure following scripts/files are in the same folder of step2.sh: mm10_m18_refseq_gene_ensembl_extracted_3UTR.sorted.bed and GRCm38.p6.genome.chrom.sizes if sequencing samples are mouse; hg38_v27_refseq_gene_extracted_3UTR_sorted.bed and hg38.chrom.sizes if sequencing samples are human; pad3UTRs.py.
+In addition, please make sure following scripts/files are in the same folder of step2.sh: mm10_m18_refseq_gene_ensembl_extracted_3UTR.sorted.bed and GRCm38.p6.genome.chrom.sizes if sequencing samples are mouse, hg38_v27_refseq_gene_extracted_3UTR_sorted.bed and hg38.chrom.sizes if sequencing samples are human, and the python script pad3UTRs.py.

 Here is an example of running step2.sh:
 ```